top of page

 3-Selfdev.png

 Created a matrix mapping four developmental modes (comprehend self, others, actions, and information) against emotional and cognitive friction.
-The matrix supports designers in targeting personal growth, empathy, and identity exploration through interactive experiences.
+This tool helps designers target growth, empathy, and identity exploration through interaction.

 Four Criteria for Design Theories